Canine Malassezia Dermatitis: Symptoms, Cause and Treatment | Probiotic MicroMed

 Veterinarian treatment is with antifungals - the only treatment that is challenging to vets is paronychia whereby removal of the toe-nail is sometimes indicated.

 MicroMed Note: Malassezia dermatitis is a sign of a system out of balance.
-If we determine where this imbalance originates it is likely to have begun in the gut, through a process of microbial alteration, leading to inflammation and possibly this in turn leading to a Leaky Gut, also known as Intestinal Permeability.
-This is where the gut becomes too permeable and substances that should not gain access to the bloodstream, do and this in turn sets up an accumulating immune reaction.
+If we determine where this imbalance originates it is likely to have begun in the gut, through a process of microbial alteration, leading to inflammation, low immunity and possibly this in turn, leading to a Leaky Gut, also known as Intestinal Permeability.
+This is where the gut becomes too permeable and substances that should not gain access to the bloodstream do so and this in turn sets up an accumulating immune reaction.
 It is little wonder that malassezia dermatitis is evident when there are so many animals with such compromised gastro-intestinal tracts.
-Re-establishment of the microbial balance is necessary, to help reduce inflammation and restore equilibrium.
-Studies show that the microbial balance can now affect whole body health - or disease.
-We recommend the use of MicroMed’s Immediate Care Probiotic, for a period of two months to re-establish the correct balance of microbes in order to outcompete and deter detrimental organisms from taking hold.
+Re-establishment of microbial balance is necessary, to help reduce inflammation and restore equilibrium.
+Studies show that microbial balance can now positively affect whole body health - or disease - so it may be wise to commence MicroMed’s Everyday Care and Acute Care Probiotics, for a period of two months to re-establish the correct balance of microbes in order to outcompete and deter detrimental organisms from taking hold.